cgohlke/phasorscope/README.md

-# phasorscope
-Code for the PhasorScope project
+# Code for the PhasorScope project